IRB and Human Subjects Definitions

 Coercion: persuasion to do or agree to something by using obvious or implied force or threats.

-Confidentiality: maintaining subject identities in a manner that prevents inadvertent or inappropriate disclosure of participants’ identifiable information.
+Confidentiality: maintaining subject identities in a manner that prevents inadvertent or inappropriate disclosure of participants’ identity or participation in the study even if it cannot be linked to data.

 Conflict of Interest: this occurs when the relationship between an individual's private interests and his or her professional obligations to the university is such that an independent observer might reasonably question whether the individual's professional actions or decisions are determined by considerations of personal gain, financial or otherwise.
 An "actual" conflict of interest depends on the situation and not on the character or actions of the individual. (see Policy Register 10-04.1 for a more detailed description)